171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
+[CurvaturesNormalsElevations](/PythonicAPI/Visualization/CurvaturesNormalsElevations) | Gaussian and Mean curvatures of a surface with arrows colored by elevation to display the normals.
 [QuadricVisualization](/PythonicAPI/Visualization/QuadricVisualization) | Visualizing a quadric function.
 [WarpCombustor](/PythonicAPI/VisualizationAlgorithms/WarpCombustor) | Carpet plots of combustor flow energy in a structured grid.
 Colors and plane displacement represent energy values.